To be honest, it is not entirely fair comparison, because we do not compare equivalent products.

 Reviewing ‘Angular vs React’ topic we should say we have more experience with Angular (1.x) than with the React, but the benefits last tangible thing in building views with lot of data.
 Not to be unfounded, try to make a comparative analysis and comparison results we’ll present in tables and graphs.

 Without attention, of course, remained the leader and another comparative debate – AngularJS 2.
 But let’s leave it for another time, and focus on Angular vs React issue.
 Before turning to specific numbers, consider what constitutes AngularJS.
+A small overview of Angular and React you can see below:

 We all know, learning almost all programming languages starts from “Hello world”, let’s do it in regard to ‘Angular vs React’ topic.
 First, ReactJS: